selkies-project/selkies-gstreamer/docs/start.md

 In the future, this host dependency requirement may be completely eliminated if relevant [conda-forge](https://conda-forge.org) feedstocks are available.

-2. Download and unpack the latest stable release of the Selkies-GStreamer portable distribution inside a directory of your choice:
+**2. Download and unpack the latest stable release of the Selkies-GStreamer portable distribution inside a directory of your choice:**

 ```bash
 export SELKIES_VERSION="$(curl -fsSL "https://api.github.com/repos/selkies-project/selkies-gstreamer/releases/latest" | jq -r '.tag_name' | sed 's/[^0-9\.\-]*//g')"
 cd ~ && curl -fsSL "https://github.com/selkies-project/selkies-gstreamer/releases/download/v${SELKIES_VERSION}/selkies-gstreamer-portable-v${SELKIES_VERSION}_amd64.tar.gz" | tar -xzf -
 ```

-3. Set your `DISPLAY` and `PULSE_SERVER` environment variables for the X.Org X11 display server or PulseAudio audio server.
+**3. Set your `DISPLAY` and `PULSE_SERVER` environment variables for the X.Org X11 display server or PulseAudio audio server.**

 **Check that you are using X.Org instead of Wayland (which is the default in many distributions but not supported) when using an existing display.
 You also need to be logged in from the login screen or autologin should be enabled.**